willkg/blog/posts/mozilla/socorro_2021.rst

   Jeff said we're switching to mermaid.js and diagrams.net.
 I had the same problems with mermaid.js that I did with graphviz/dot.
-I tried out diagrams.net and if I save the diagram as a SVG and export as PNG then I can do all the things I want to do and I get a muuuuuuuch better diagram out of it.
+I tried out diagrams.net and if I save the diagram as a SVG and export as PNG then I can do all the things I want to do and I get a much better diagram out of it.

   * `Socorro diagram <https://socorro.readthedocs.io/en/latest/overview.html>`_